ARMmbed/iot-deep-dive-lorawan/README.md

 ![Map](media/ttn25.png)

 Got everything working?
 Add your sensor to the map!
 Go to http://ec2-52-211-146-247.eu-west-1.compute.amazonaws.com:7271/ and put your application ID in the top right corner.
 When prompted, add your access key!

+Want to hack on the map code?
+It's on [GitHub](https://github.com/ARMmbed/iot-deep-dive-lorawan).

 ![Victory](media/victory.gif)